Exhibition about Japanese-American A-bomb victims opens at Los Angeles museum | The Japan Times

 “Our biggest issue is how to convey the extent of the damage to the next generation, as atomic bomb survivors are getting old and passing away,” said Takuo Takigawa, director of the Hiroshima museum.

-According to the Los Angeles museum, some Japanese-Americans who were in Japan to learn the culture and for other reasons became victims of the bombings because they were unable to return to the United States during World War II.
+According to the Los Angeles museum, some Japanese-Americans who were in Japan for reasons such as learning the culture became victims of the bombings because they were unable to return to the United States during World War II.

 There were an estimated 3,200 Japanese-Americans in Hiroshima at the time, the museum said.